R&B singer Chris Brown's assault trial delayed by bodyguard case

 A conviction for Brown could amount to a violation of his probation for a 2009 assault on his then-girlfriend, pop singer Rihanna, in Los Angeles, possibly leading to an additional four years in prison.

-A California judge ordered Brown jailed last month after he allegedly threatened to use guns while he was in an anger management rehabilitation centre.
+A California judge ordered Brown jailed last month after he allegedly threatened to use guns while he was in an anger management rehabilitation center.
 The judge set April 23 as his release date.

 Brown was transferred to a jail in Virginia and escorted by U.S. marshals to his court appearance on Wednesday.